open-telemetry/oteps/text/0156-columnar-encoding.md

 telemetry data will benefit from adopting this extension to optimize the resources involved in the transfer and processing of this data.
 This adoption can be done incrementally.**

-Before detailing the specifications of the OTLP Arrow protocol, the following two sections present: 1) a validation of the value of a columnar approach based on a set of benchmarks, 2) a discussion of the value of using Apache Arrow as a basis for columnar support in OTLP.
+Before detailing the specifications of the OTel Arrow protocol, the following two sections present: 1) a validation of the value of a columnar approach based on a set of benchmarks, 2) a discussion of the value of using Apache Arrow as a basis for columnar support in OTLP.